-The contributions that you and your employer are making are specified in the accompanying Scheme Definitions document.
+The contributions that you and your employer are making are specified in your Membership Certificate.

-All regular contributions that you make (up to certain limits) will receive some degree of relief from income tax.
-This is calculated by your employer, so you don't have to worry about claiming it back.
+All contributions that you make (up to certain limits) will receive relief from income tax.

 A decision on what retirement benefits you take does not have to be made until you retire, but it is worth keeping a retirement goal in mind.